 A presentation adapted from our 2019 panel discussion "Managing Epidemics Over Time," and an overview of the history of vaccination efforts put together by board member and medical microbiologist Tom Thomson

 Guide from a 2005 exhibit about local inventors, including Willard Morrison, Albert Blake Dick, Elisha Gray, Albert L. Marsh, Dr. Ernest Volweiler, and Dr. Donalee Tabern.

 Online Tours of Lake Forest

-Take a walk through architectural and community history along the Lake Forest shoreline.
+Immerse yourself in the magnificent architectural and community history of Lake Forest's Lake Road.
 The tour will open in a simple PDF file that is formatted for phones and tablets.
 Tour is 1.25 miles and takes about 25 minutes to walk.

 Leaf through Lake Forest's past on this journey highlighting the town's arboreal landmarks - trees that have observed history at significant Lake Forest sites.
 Tour is designed for driving or biking.

 Browse through over 6,000 photographs from our museum collection.

 Transcriptions of historic Lake Forest/Lake Bluff telephone books; very helpful for genealogy or house history

 Highlights chronological milestones in Lake Forest’s past.
 (Published in 2011 in honor of Lake Forest's sesquicentennial.)

 Find all the Lake Forest alderman, city managers, treasurers, city marshals and mayors and their years of service